geoffrich/geoffrich.net/src/posts/svelte-action-sticky.md

 }
 ```

-If you are not familiar with IntersectionObserver, you can read the docs here.
-At a high level, an Intersection Observer observes one or more nodes and executes a function when the node's intersection with a root node (usually the viewport) changes.
-It is very powerful and can often be used as an alternative to a scroll event listener.

-For our use case, we either observe the top or bottom sentinel, depending on if the sticky node is sticking to the top or bottom, respectively.
-The Intersection Observer callback will fire when the sentinel enters or leaves the viewport.
-If the sentinel is not intersecting (it is outside of the viewport), we can assume that the sticky element is currently "stuck" (except for one edge case, see section below).
-If the sentinel is intersecting, then the sticky element is not sticking.
-See explanation above.

-Either way, we execute the provided callback and pass a flag indicating if the element is currently stuck or not.
+A vanilla JS implementation of this might toggle a class or attribute on the element instead.
+Since Svelte automically scopes styles, it would be hard to target an external like that in the component CSS since Svelte would think the styles are "unused".
+Also, devs new to the code might not know where that attribute/class is set.
+That's why we use a callback here instead.

-This is a basic implementation.
+This is our basic implementation.
 It has some bugs, but it works well enough to start using it.
-We'll circle back to some edge cases and enhancements later in the post, but let's see how we can use this action in a Svelte component.
+We'll circle back to some edge cases and enhancements later in the post, but let's see how we can integrate this action into a Svelte component.

 ## Using the action in a Svelte component